 The “Niche Down” Strategy

-Sustain a Competitive Advantage with Brand Communication
+Sustain a Competitive Advantage With Communication

 How you say something is as important as what you say.
-Perhaps more.
-Your brand messaging is key to building and sustaining a competitive advantage.

 Your business’s messages, images, and associations work together to form its brand.
 That brand attracts people to your business or pushes them away.